Application & admission

 Step 3: Fill in the online application and upload the documents

 The application to SSE is only submitted via our own online application platform and is free of charge.
 If you want to apply for more than one program, you must submit an application for each of them.
-Make sure the list of your preferred programs is consequent in each application - we need to know which program you prefer if you apply for several of them.
 You can save your application anytime and come back to it when you have the required information.
 Submit your application only when you feel that you have provided all the required information (including the documents that must be uploaded), no changes can be made after you submitted your application.
-Make sure to make it before the deadline, late applications are not accepted.
+Make sure to apply before the deadline.
+Late applications are not accepted.

 Step 4: Possible interview

-Sometimes we need to get in touch with you if we have any questions about your application.
-We will then invite you to a short interview via phone or Skype and ask a couple of questions.
+Sometimes, we reach out to applicants if we have any questions about the application.
+Should we have questions about your application, we will invite you to a short interview and ask a couple of questions.
 Such an interview also offers, naturally, an occasion for you to ask questions about the program and how it could match your career goals.

 Step 5: Acceptance or rejection